Achievable logoAchievable logo

 9) Coverage I Personal and Advertising Injury Liability

-Coverage provided by this section is almost identical to Coverage B in a CGL policy.
+• Coverage provided by this section is almost identical to Coverage B in a CGL policy.

 10) Coverage J Medical Payments

-Applicable payments are covered as long as they are reported within 3 years of occurrence.
+• Applicable payments are covered as long as they are reported within 3 years of occurrence.

-The conditions, definitions and exclusions of the Farm Property Coverage part are similar to the corresponding sections of the Commercial Property Coverage Part.
+The conditions, definitions, and exclusions of the Farm Property Coverage Part are similar to the corresponding sections of the Commercial Property Coverage Part.

 Professional Liability

-Professional liability insurance is a specialized type of liability insurance protection for individuals such as physicians, attorneys, certified public accountants, insurance producers or directors, or officers of corporations.
-Professional liability refers to liability arising from a failure to use care (negligence) according to the degree of skills expected from the professional.
-There are several forms of professional liability insurance:
+Professional liability insurance is a specialized type of liability coverage for individuals such as physicians, attorneys, certified public accountants, insurance producers, or directors or officers of corporations.

 Malpractice